sbabic/swupdate/doc/source/roadmap.rst

 according to the rules in the documentation is accepted.

 However, there is some draft for using signed images.
-This will guarantee that only images from an autenticated source (that is the manufacturer of the product) can be installed on the target.
+This will guarantee that only images from an authenticated source (that is the manufacturer of the product) can be installed on the target.

 Handlers desired